Q: I am signed up for the self-paced Getting Started with Anypoint Platform (Mule 3). What exactly is covered in this course?

 There are some more details on Anypoint Studio's support for various proxies in MuleSoft docs at https://docs.mulesoft.com/mule-user-guide/v/3.8/http-connector-reference#proxy

 Q: When I try to deploy a Mule Application to cloud using Runtime Manager, I get this error: "Start application failed: The maximum number (1.0) of live production vcores will be exceeded.
 You are already using 0.2 vcores and this would add 1.0 more".
 What does this mean?

 A: Since your Anypoint Platform account is a trial account, you are allocated a pre-determined amount of computing power (RAM + Disk space etc,.).
-When you deploy a Mule application using this trial account, you get a total of 1.5 GB RAM, which roughly translates to 1.0 vCores.
+When you deploy a Mule application using this trial account, you get a total of 1.0 vCores.
 So, you can either deploy a single app and assign max vCores for its use or you can assign a fraction of vCores available.
-The later option allows you to deploy more apps as long as the total allocation does not exceed 1.0 vCores.
+The latter option allows you to deploy more apps as long as the total allocation does not exceed 1.0 vCores.